top of page

 • Writer's pictureKathy Condon

-The Journey from Las Vegas to Palm Springs on the Backroads
+Driving from Las Vegas to Palm Springs on the Backroads

-There is an alternative.
-There are, however, a few caveats.
+There are, however, a few caveats:

 3. During the rainy season, some roads flood.
 They are blocked with gates and would make it impossible for you to continue your journey.